gephi/gephi-plugins/README.md

 ### Controls
 The plugin has only a few controls:
 - Vertical layout: Toggle to change from a horizontally ordered to a vertically ordered layout.
-Effects are sometimes only noticeable when force on free axis is activated
+Effects are sometimes only noticeable when force on free axis is activated.
 - Inverted layout: Toggle to invert layout from left-right / top-bottom to right-left / bottom-top.
 - Order: a dropdown selection menu to select the user-supplied 'order-variable.'
 - Scale of order: determines the distance between the nodes on the fixed axis.